Baridhara Scholars Institution

-Baridhara Scholars Institution was established on 1 January 2001.
+Baridhara Scholars' International School and College was established on 1 January 2001.
 It follows the Edexcel curriculum, and is located in Baridhara DOHS.
-The school is run by the commandant of Dhaka Cantonment board.
-After the Principal change in 2018, The institution was renamed as Baridhara Scholars' International School & College (BSISC).
+The school is run by the Bangladesh Army.
+After the principal change in 2018, The institution was renamed as Baridhara Scholars' International School & College (BSISC).
 It is situated at Baridhara DOHS in Dhaka-1206.
-It has classes from Nursery to Class XII.
+It has classes from nursery to class XII.
+It has photography, dancing, singing, debate, general knowledge, English language, sports and many other clubs, it also has a football and hand ball team.